HenriJohansson/my_glad/README.md

 # My Glad
-Purpose of this git directory is to be able to use glad with git submodules.
+Purpose of this git repository is to be able to use glad with git submodules in addition with other submodules.